-All equations of theoretical physics exist on the basis of the units of measurement, which are the most primary physical constants.
-They are chosen and defined by us in our local time-spatial area “near the surface of the Earth”.
+All equations of theoretical physics exist on the basis of the accepted units of measurement, which are the most primary physical constants.
+They are chosen and defined by us in our local time-spatial region “near the surface of the Earth”.

-As will be demonstrated in this chapter, the units of the measurement systems are constant, however, only in a local time-spatial area, where the intensity of the gravitational field is the same and constant.
-In fact, the uniform intensity of the gravitational field and the accuracy of the defined units of measurement determine the faithfulness and the mathematical accuracy of the equations of the theoretical physics in our local area.
-What is more, the accuracy of the equations of theoretical physics creates and confirms our perception of “absoluteness” not only for space and time, but also for the “fundamental” physical constants, like the speed of light.
+As will be demonstrated in this chapter, the units of the measurement systems are constant, however, only in a local time-spatial region, where the intensity of the gravitational field is the same and constant.
+In fact, the uniform intensity of the gravitational field and the accuracy of the defined units of measurement determine the faithfulness and the mathematical accuracy of the equations of the theoretical physics in our local region.
+What is more, the accuracy of the equations of theoretical physics creates and confirms our perception of “absoluteness” not only for space and time, but also for the “fundamental” physical constants, like the speed of light in vacuum.

 The validity of any equation of theoretical physics is proved by experimental verification of the result of the solution of this equation.
-In our local area “near the surface of the Earth”, the accuracy of the solutions of the physics equations (the results are the physical quantities values), depends only on the accuracy of the definition of the units of measurement.
-However, if we use equations of the theoretical physics outside our local area “near the Earth’s surface” (outside the local area where the measurement units are defined), the accuracy of the solutions of these equations also depends on the deviation of the measurement units in the field of their application.
-In this sense, the Newton’s formula for universal gravitation (equation (2), is sufficiently accurate within the Solar System. around the Earth, even when sending probes to the planets of the Solar System.
+In our local region “near the surface of the Earth”, the accuracy of the solutions of the physics equations (the results are the physical quantities values), depends only on the accuracy of the definition of the units of measurement.
+However, if we use equations of the theoretical physics outside our local region “near the Earth’s surface” (outside the local region where the measurement units are defined), the accuracy of the solutions of these equations also depends on the deviation of the measurement units in the field of their application.
+In this sense, Newton’s formula for universal gravitation (equation (2)), is sufficiently accurate within the Solar System.
+This formula is still used in launching satellites around the Earth, even when sending probes to the planets of the Solar System.
 This is because, within the Solar System, the deviation of the measurement units, used in the equations for calculations, is within the limits allowed by these practical applications (the units of measurement are defined in the third planet from the Sun).
 This is because, within the Solar system (except the Mercury, the nearest to the Sun and at the same time a small planet), the deviation of the measurement units used in the equations in these calculations is within the permissible for these practical applications (although the units of measurement are defined on the surface of the third planet from the Sun).

 The case with the orbit of the planet Mercury is different.
 It is the closest planet to the Sun.
 The influence of Sun’s gravity is much greater on the planet Mercury (depends on the square of the distance to the Sun), i.e., it is significantly different from the influence of Sun’s gravity on the Earth and the other planets.
 That is why its orbit deviates from the calculations we make under Newton’s law of universal gravitation.
 In 1915, however, Einstein applied the equations of the general theory of relativity and found the response to this deviation: the result of applying the equations of the general theory of relativity coincides much more precisely with the observations.
 But this is still within the Solar System – where the units of measurement, as well as the fundamental physical constants, do not undergo significant changes.